optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 --------------------

-Currently, estimation summaries ar DataFrames.
+Currently, estimation summaries are DataFrames.
 The estimated parameters are in the ``"value"`` column.
 There are other columns with standard errors, p-values, significance stars and confidence intervals.